Orange & Districts

 Venue and Time of Lectures

-Our ADFAS Orange & Districts lectures are held at the Orange Regional Conservatorium 73a Hill Street Orange.
+Our ADFAS Orange and Districts lectures are held at the Orange Regional Conservatorium, 73A Hill St, Orange.

 Time: 6pm for pre lecture drinks and finger food.

+ADFAS Orange and Districts Inc is one of 38 societies in Australia and offers eight high quality lectures per year.
 Each lecture is preceded by members and guests gathering for informal drinks and finger food, then the lecture is presented in the Conservatorium auditorium with opportunity for questions following.
-No special knowledge is required- just a natural curiosity and an interest in the arts (and a sense of humour of course).
+No special knowledge is required – just a natural curiosity and an interest in the arts (and a sense of humour of course).

-Guests are very welcome to attend lectures at $25 entry.
-We look forward to seeing you at our lectures to enjoy cultural and social opportunities with like mined friends.
+There is a $25 entry fee for guests and visitors and everyone is very welcome.
+We look forward to seeing you at our lectures to enjoy cultural and social opportunities with like minded friends.